briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

         cannot be suspended, reduced or otherwise modified pursuant to Ohio R.C.
         2929.21 to 2929.28, or any other provision of the Ohio Revised Code.

-    3. _(3)_ “Municipal OVI ordinance” and “municipal OVI offense” mean any municipal ordinance prohibiting a person from operating a vehicle while under the influence of alcohol, a drug of abuse, or a combination of them or prohibiting a person from operating a vehicle with a prohibited
+    3. _(3)_ "Municipal OVI ordinance" and "municipal OVI offense" mean any municipal ordinance prohibiting a person from operating a vehicle while under the influence of alcohol, a drug of abuse, or a combination of them or prohibiting a person from operating a vehicle with a prohibited